nkondapa/nkondapa.github.io/_pages/teaching.md

 author_profile: true
 ---

-I have been a teaching assistant for Selected Topics in Computational Vision (EE148) at Caltech (Spring 2021, Spring 2022).
+I have been a teaching assistant for Selected Topics in Computational Vision (EE148) - (Spring 2021, Spring 2022).

 ### 2022
 ___